American Association of Immunologists: History

 The AAI was founded on June 19, 1913, in Minneapolis, Minnesota, by a group of physicians who were attending the annual meeting of the American Medical Association.
 The original 41 members of the society were all disciples of Almroth Wright, the founder and director of the Inoculation Department at St. Mary's Hospital in London.
 The first AAI annual meeting was held in Atlantic City, New Jersey, on June 22, 1914.

 Governance

 AAI is led by a council of eight scientists who are elected by voting members of AAI.
 The council includes four officers—president, vice-president, secretary-treasurer, and past president—as well as four additional councilors.

 Loretta Doan became chief executive officer of AAI in January 2023.
 She had previously been chief science officer at the American Association for Clinical Chemistry.
 In that role, she was most notable for her work on COVID-19 and for advancing diversity and inclusion.
 Before her tenure at AACC, Doan was director of science policy at the Endocrine Society.

 Publications

 AAI is the publisher of The Journal of Immunology and ImmunoHorizons.
-The association also publishes the bimonthly "AAI Newsletter", which informs members of developments in public policy, achievement of AAI members, meeting announcements, and other association news.
+The association also publishes the bimonthly AAI Newsletter, which informs members of developments in public policy, achievements of AAI members, meeting announcements, and other association news.